 Ph.D.
 Linguistics Program Objectives

-The Ph.D. degree provides advanced training in field linguistics and documentary linguistics, in the primary areas of the field in sound, syntax, and meaning and in second language acquisition, as well as training in linguistic computing and experience in presenting original research in professional venues.
+The Ph.D. degree provides training in the primary areas of the field in sound, syntax, meaning; advanced training in field linguistics and documentary linguistics, experimental linguistics, corpus linguistics, and in second language acquisition; as well as experience in presenting original research in professional venues.
 Students will pursue and develop in-depth expertise in at least one area of specialization.

 Ph.D.
 Linguistics Degree Plan Overview

 The doctorate in linguistics consists of 57 hours of graduate-level coursework:

 Students requiring leveling courses (see further below) must add 9 hours, for a total of 66 hours.
 Students entering with an M.A. in linguistics may be able to waive up to 15 hours, at the discretion of the department, for equivalent graduate courses completed at a B or higher in their master's program.